TMason11095/anki-japanese-flashcard-manager/README.md

 ![image](https://github.com/TMason11095/anki-japanese-flashcard-manager/assets/134988352/48edb903-1fdb-439c-a71c-de714f4b7380)
 * resourceDecks - Used to map resource decks using the deckTag.
   * kanji - Name of the deck that holds kanji cards that may be components of kanji you're currently learning. (ex.
 "KanjiResource")
-    * Example use of deck: If you're learning the kanji 飲 (drink) and the kanji 食 (food) and 欠 (lack) are in this deck, then the program will move those cards into your learning deck.
+    * Example use of deck: If the kanji 飲 (drink) is in your newDeck and the kanji 食 (food) and 欠 (lack) are in the resourceDeck, then the program will move the resource cards into your newDeck.
 (The idea of learning the components of a kanji before/while learning the kanji comes from [James Heisig's Remember the Kanji](https://www.goodreads.com/book/show/53499726-remembering-the-kanji).)
+* newDecks - Used to map newDecks (in-between deck for the program to check and see if any additional cards need to be moved from resourceDeck along with it.) using the deckTag.
+  * kanji - Name of the deck that holds new kanji that you're learning.